Strategy highlights

 • Flexible, global approach, allowing us to invest without any sector, country or asset class constraints

-• Focus on sustainable income, with an eye to capital growth
+• Focus on durable income, with an eye to capital growth

 • Stable monthly income payments